|Nutrition Facts (per serving)|

 Gather the ingredients.

-Heat a frying pan and melt the butter in the pan.
-Tilt pan to spread it around, so the butter covers the pan evenly.
+Heat a frying pan to melt 1 tablespoon of butter.
+Tilt pan so butter covers pan evenly.
 This is key to get a perfectly crispy crust on the bread.

-Butter one side of the sandwich.
-Place buttered side down in the pan.
-If possible, place a steak weight or bacon press on the sandwich, so it cooks evenly.
-When one side is golden brown, butter the other side.
-Turn sandwich over and place the weight back on the sandwich.
-The second side will cook faster because the sandwich is already heated.
+Butter one side of sandwich.
+Place buttered-side down in the pan.
+If possible, place a steak weight or bacon press on sandwich so it cooks evenly.
+When one side is golden brown, butter other side.
+Turn sandwich over and place weight back on sandwich.
+The second side will cook faster because sandwich is already heated.